mattpitkin/lintegrate/README.md

 ## Installation

-The library can be built using [scons](http://scons.org) by just typing `scons` in the base directory.
+The library can be built using [scons](http://scons.org) by just typing `sudo scons` in the base directory.
 To install the library system-wide (in `/usr/local/lib` by default) run:
 ```
 sudo scons